rastin71/bit-bin/README.md

 What's what....

-All code currently under bit-bin is java code dealing with Slick2D.
+Most code currently under bit-bin is java code dealing with Slick2D.
 Either games or game/graphic related programs.

 SystemOverload is the project that got me started with Slick2D, it was developed for Bryant York's CS313 class Fall of 2012.
 It is the most complete project there but since it was developed with tight time constraints